 Understanding Las Vegas Sands's Unusual Options Activity

-Shares of Las Vegas Sands (NYSE:LVS) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved down to $50.6.
+On Wednesday, shares of Las Vegas Sands (NYSE:LVS) saw unusual options activity.
+After the option alert, the stock price moved up to $49.09.

 - Sentiment: BULLISH